Depression is more than simply feeling unhappy or fed up for a few days.

 Living with depression

-Many people with depression benefit by making lifestyle changes such as getting more exercise, cutting down on alcohol and eating more healthily.
+Many people with depression benefit by making lifestyle changes such as getting more exercise, cutting down on alcohol, stopping smoking and eating more healthily.

 Self-help measures such as reading a self-help book or joining a support group are also worthwhile.